If you would like to gain a practical understanding of the legal system while in Law School, a judicial externship will give you a front row seat.

 STATE TRIAL Court Externship

-You’ll serve as a law clerk intern for one of the judges of the Marion Superior Court or judges in neighboring counties These externships offer the greatest opportunity to observe court proceedings and usually include a great deal of interaction with the judge.
-Students are usually assigned to two judges (one in the criminal division and one in the civil division).
+Externships are available in the Marion Superior Court or with judges in other counties.
+These externships offer the greatest opportunity to observe court proceedings and usually include a great deal of interaction with the judge.
+Students are generally assigned to two judges (one in the criminal division and one in the civil division) or may limit their placement to one court.

 Other Judicial Externship programs